Royal Borough of Kingston upon Thames: Economy

 Kingston is the 3rd largest retail centre by employment, in London.

 Sega Amusements International, responsible for the production of arcade games outside Japan, has its head office in Chessington, Royal Borough of Kingston upon Thames.
-Lidl relocated its UK Headquarters to Kingston in 2020.
+Lidl relocated its GB Headquarters to Tolworth in 2020.
+Their previous GB Head Office was in Worple Road, Wimbledon.

 Industry

-Sopwith Aviation Company had a factory in the Canbury Park area of Kingston, where the famous Sopwith Camel was produced during World War I. The Hawker Hurricane was designed in a site in Kingston town centre and built in the aviation factory near Ham now known as the Hawker Centre.
+Sopwith Aviation Company had a factory in the Canbury Park area of Kingston, where the famous Sopwith Camel was produced during World War I. The Hawker Hurricane was designed at a site in Kingston town centre and built in the aviation factory near Ham now known as the Hawker Centre.

 Education

 Primary responsibility for education in the borough lies with the local education authority.